Strong solution of stochastic differential equations with discontinuous and unbounded coefficients: Introduction

-If $b$ and $\sigma$ are locally Lipschitzian on any bounded domain, then it is well-known that the assumption $({\bf H} ^L)$ is the famous Lyapunov type condition to guarantee non explosion of the equation.
+If $b$ and $\sigma$ are locally Lipschitzian, then it is well-known that the assumption $({\bf H} ^L)$ is the famous Lyapunov type condition to guarantee non explosion of the equation (e.g. \cite[p.346, Theorem 10.2]{Hu}).
 So, in some sense our condition is to combine the Lyapunov condition and the integrability condition.
 Our new set of conditions can be applied to some new situations.
 We give only some very special examples as follows.

 \begin{example}(\cite{HX}) One example is the threshold Ornstein-Ulenbeck processes:

 where $\beta_1, \cdots , \beta_n, \alpha_1, \cdots, \alpha_n, -\infty=\theta_0< \theta_1<\cdots <\theta_{n-1}<\theta_n=\infty$ are constants.
 It is clear that for all parameters $\beta_i, \alpha_i, \theta_i$, the drift coefficient $b(x)=\sum_{i=1}^n (\beta_i-\alpha_i x)I_{ \{\theta_{i-1} \le x<\theta_i\}} $ and the diffusion coefficient $\si(x)=\si$ satisfy \eqref{e.1.3} with $V(x)=|x|^2$ and with some constant $C$.
 But it does not satisfy \eqref{e.1.5} unless $\alpha_1, \cdots, \alpha_n$ are positive. \end{example}